Antony Hansen: Career

 Antony Hansen trained at Mountview Academy of Theatre Arts in London, and was the youngest finalist on BBC One's search for Joseph Any Dream Will Do.
 Since leaving the show he has made his way onto the West End stage in shows such as The Phantom of The Opera, Wicked and most recently, Les Misérables.
+He appeared in the 2009 touring production of Joseph and the Amazing Technicolor Dreamcoat as Pharaoh and later as Joseph.